- Home

 Pupils have a wide variety of sports on offer through extra-curricular opportunities.
 This is inclusive and open to all pupils through after school and lunch time clubs so all pupils can attend.

 The school enters all the District leagues and several of the County tournaments.
 All Hallows has an excellent record at many of these and we are extremely proud of our sporting successes.
 To ensure that we properly recognise our pupils’ sporting achievements we host an Annual Sports Award Evening, which is attended by over 300 guests.
-The full timetable of activities is available by clicking PE Extra-Curricular Timetable September 2019

 Ask questions about what your child has learnt in Physical Education.
 Use websites and the PE website to access revision material.
 Talk to them about the importance of practice and hard-work to achieve success.
 Make sure they have the correct PE kit for every lesson.
 Encourage them to attend as many different extra-curricular clubs as possible; it will help improve their all-round sporting ability.